Senior-Gamal/Backup-Project/README.md

 3. From the project directory run `composer install`.
 4. Copy `.env.example` to `.env` and adjust the database credentials.
 5. Run `php artisan key:generate` followed by `php artisan migrate`.
+6. Seed the database with an admin user using `php artisan db:seed`.

 ## Future Ideas